Aj1ya/BlogWebsite/README.md

 Blog website built using ejs, js , html and css

-version 1.0
+version 1.1

-# Intial commit
+# Partials added
-- initial commit
+- moved header and footer to partials folder
+- adjusted the home.ejs to point to the partials folder instead